All Products

 • Materialized views must ensure the same results as the query results on base tables, and must support all DML operations.
 In this case, incremental refresh is not suitable for all query bodies.
 If the materialized view that you want to create cannot implement incremental refresh, an error occurs.

-• Partitioned tables cannot be used as base tables of a materialized view that supports incremental refresh.
+• You cannot use partitioned tables as base tables of a materialized view that supports incremental refresh in AnalyticDB for MySQL clusters earlier than V3.2.3.0.

 • You cannot perform INSERT OVERWRITE and TRUNCATE operations on the base tables of a materialized view that supports incremental refresh.
 Otherwise, an error occurs.